Our

 affecting the hospitality venues, reducing their capability to host

-meetings with the numbers of people expected, make it impossible
+meetings with the numbers of people expected, make it

 to predict a new date.
 As soon as the situation eases to allow us to